 that the Chiefs once again find a way to lose.

-You can also find archives of his columns on the Insiders by searching for "John
+John is a regular contributor to the Patriots Insider.
+You can find him in the forums under the name: oldnslow.
+You can also find archives of his columns on the Insiders by searching for "John MacKenna"

 If you are reading this article via a news portal, you can find the original